grscheller/scheller-linux-archive/notes/gnome3Conf.md

 * No desktop icons
 * Desktop acts as a window manager
 * The Dash acts like a program manager
-  * make sure "launch new instance" turned on
+  * right-click to
-  * right-click to select among running instances
+    * select among running instances
+    * launch new window
+    * maybe also launch new instance
   * shared menu top of screen - shows application for window with focus
+  * no longer possible to configure to "launch new instance"
+    * as of 3.38.4
+    * making work like MacOS is a misfeature

 ## Gnome-Terminal